-The Fund offers two classes of shares, an Investor Class and an Institutional Class, each of which is offered by this Prospectus.
-The minimum initial investment for the Investor Class is \$2,500 for all accounts, except that the minimum initial investment is \$1,000 for retirement and education savings accounts and \$1,500 for automatic investment plan accounts.
-The minimum initial investment for the Institutional Class is \$25,000 for all accounts.
-Investors generally may meet the minimum initial investment for the Institutional Class by aggregating multiple accounts within the Fund.
+The Fund offers three classes of shares, a Retail Class, an Investor Class, and an Institutional Class, each of which is offered by this Prospectus.
+The minimum initial investment for each of the Retail Class and the Investor Class is \$2,500 for all accounts, except that the minimum initial investment is \$1,000 for retirement and education savings accounts and \$1,500 for automatic investment plan accounts.
+The minimum initial investment for the Institutional Class is \$25,000 for all accounts is \$25,000 for all accounts.
+Investors generally may meet the minimum initial investment for the Institutional Class is \$25,000 for all accounts within the Fund.
 If a shareholder invests in the Fund through a financial adviser or intermediary, the minimum initial investment for the Institutional Class may be met if that financial adviser or intermediary aggregates investments of multiple clients to meet the minimum.
-The minimum investment for subsequent purchases is \$100 for both share classes.
+The minimum investment for subsequent purchases is \$100 for each share class.